OpenLatticeLab/lattice-api/README.md

   - Behavior:
     - Validates `.cif` extension; returns 413 if >10MB
     - Parses CIF to `Structure` using pymatgen
-    - Generates Scene JSON using crystal-toolkit (falls back to a minimal scene dict if not available)
+    - Generates Scene JSON using Crystal Toolkit; returns 500 if Crystal Toolkit is unavailable
   - Response example:
     ```json
     {